Borghetto is stunning any way you look at it.

 Still, it was worth it for seeing Borghetto again.
 This little place in Italy forever has my heart.

 Ideally, I should have had a tripod and spent some time playing with my settings and using a long exposure to compensate for the scarce light.
-As I can’t really keep my husband and little daughter forever hanging around waiting for me to finish taking my photos, I snapped this photo hand-holding the camera and cranking my ISO in order to up the shutter speed.
+As I can’t really keep my husband and little daughter forever hanging around waiting for me to finish taking my photos, I snapped this photo hand-holding the camera and cranking my ISO in order to be able to use a speedy shutter speed.
 Final parameters:

 ISO220, f/5.6, 1/100 sec